awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-troubleshooting-queries-failed.md

 **Check Apache Ranger plugin logs \(Apache Hive, EMR RecordServer, EMR SecretAgent, etc\., logs\)**

-This section is common across all applications that integrate with the Ranger Plugin, such as Apache Hive, EMR Record Server, and EMR SecretAgent\.
+This section is common across all applications that integrate with the Ranger plugin, such as Apache Hive, EMR Record Server, and EMR SecretAgent\.

 **Common Error Messages**